ikmb/TOFU-MAaPO/README.md

 This pipeline uses tools that require more computing capacity and memory than a workstation normally has.
 The tools Semibin for example can use up to 200GB of RAM, while GTDB-TK also uses 100GB of RAM to name two examples.
 Here, we show you how to run TOFU-MAaPO on a laptop with at least 4 cores and 32GB of memory, but we would not recommend this.
 A computer system for TOFU-MAaPO has at least 32 cores and a minimum of 128 GB of RAM.
 We recommend using it on an HPC for larger amounts of data. <br />

 ## Nextflow and Singularity installation
-For Nextflow please install a suited Java version for Nextflow, we recommend to use SDKMAN for easy Java installation:
+First, install a suited Java version for Nextflow, we recommend to use SDKMAN for easy Java installation:
 ```
 # Install Java Temurin with SDKMAN (other Java versions might cause bugs)
 curl -s https://get.sdkman.io | bash
 sdk install java 17.0.10-tem
-#confirm that java is used in version 17.0.10-tem
+# Confirm that java is available in version 17.0.10-tem
 java -version
 #In case another java version is shown: Create and activate a sdk environment in the directory you want to execute the Nextflow pipeline
 sdk env init